You are here

 Ferda Asya, who has a Ph.D. degree in American Literature from Indiana University, Bloomington, Indiana, started her graduate studies in English and American literature on a Fulbright Scholarship at the University of New Mexico in Albuquerque.
 She lived in France, Nigeria, and Turkey; taught English and American literature and French language in Canada and Malaysia; and traveled extensively in northern and western Europe.

 She works in the fields of 19th and 20th century American literature, with an emphasis on the turn of the century, the era of realism, naturalism and early modernism.
 More particularly, she is interested in the social and political approaches to the fiction of this period.
 Her current research focuses on the political aspects of the fiction of Edith Wharton and American expatriate writers in Paris.
-Asya has been the GSM director since fall 2010, as well as the director of the International Studies Living Learning Community.
+Asya has been the GSM director since fall 2010.